populationgenomics/production-pipelines/README.md

 ### Jobs

-The `cpg_pipes.jobs` module defines functions that create Hail Batch Jobs for differrent bioinformatics purposes: alignment, fastqc, deduplication, variant calling, VQSR, etc. E.g. to implement the joint calling stage above, you can use:
+The `cpg_pipes.jobs` module defines functions that create Hail Batch Jobs for different bioinformatics purposes: alignment, fastqc, deduplication, variant calling, VQSR, etc. E.g. to implement the joint calling stage above, you can use:

 ```python
 from cpg_pipes.smdb.types import AnalysisType